 When people think of a Queensland summer and bareboating, they assume it's not a good time to hire a yacht.
-There's a common belief that sailing the Whitsundays in the summer, when it's the wet season, is a bad idea.
+There's a common belief that sailing the Whitsundays in the summer when it's the wet season, is a bad idea.

 But we want to let you in on a little secret, just because they say it’s the wet season in the Australian sub-tropics, it doesn’t mean it’s raining constantly.
-And just because you’ve heard it can get hot in Queensland, this isn’t necessary true when you’re living on a boat.
+And just because you’ve heard it can get hot in Queensland, this isn’t necessarily true when you’re living on a boat.

 Understanding summer sailing conditions in the Whitsunday Islands can open up great charter opportunities for people in the know.
 If you choose to go bareboating in summer you will be able to experience the Whitsundays from a completely different perspective and for a great price.